-The Statement of Accounts contains estimated figures that are based on assumptions made by the council about the future or that are otherwise uncertain.
-Estimates are made taking into account historical experience, current trends and other relevant factors.
+The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported in the accounts.
+Estimates and assumptions are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the net assets statement at 31 March 2014 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the net assets statement at 31 March 2015 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows: